 - And the ‘Bacchanalia scandal’ of 186 BCE, wherein politics and mystery religion collided in the Roman republic.

-Works Discussed in this Episode:
+Works Cited in this Episode:

 - Faraone, Christopher.
 ‘The Agonistic Context of Early Greek Binding Spells.’
 In Magika Hiera: Ancient Greek Magic and Religion, eds.
 Christopher A. Faraone and Dirk Obbink, Oxford: Oxford University Press, 1997, pp. 3-32.